SharadAwasthi369/SyntheticDataCreation/README.md

 - **Ratings**: made sure the ratings (e.g., 5 stars) followed a realistic pattern, just like how people rate products in real life.
 - **Quality**: The generated reviews had things like helpful votes and whether the product was verified, just like in real reviews.

-### 3. How do you know if the dataset is good?
+### 3. How do we know if the dataset is good?
 - **Realism**: The reviews should feel like something a real person would write.
 - **Diversity**: There should be a good mix of topics and styles so that it doesn’t feel repetitive.
 - **Stats**: Can compare things like review lengths and ratings to real data to see if they match up.
 - **Model Performance**: If this data is used for training a model, We can see how well the model performs afterward.

-### 4. How do you make sure it’s not just copying the real data?
+### 4. How do we make sure it’s not just copying the real data?
 Here’s what to avoid copying:
 - **Learning Patterns**: Instead of directly copying reviews, the model learns how reviews are generally written and then creates something new based on that.
 - **Randomness**: added some randomness to parts like user IDs and helpful votes, so the dataset isn’t an exact match to the real data.